The Honest Guide · Chapter 3

 Burnout as a top challenge runs 65 percent in community mental health against 55 percent across the overall sample.
 Weigh the warning at the granularity of the speaker’s setting, not the field.
 For the California version of this setting split, see private practice versus agency work.

 “I would not do this again” is not “you should not do this.”
-The first is about her path and her regret, which she can speak to.
-The second is about yours, which she does not know.
-They collapse together easily, especially when she is warning out of care for you.
-You can take her regret seriously without treating it as a prediction about your decision.
+The first is about their path and their regret, which they can speak to.
+The second is about yours, which they do not know.
+The two collapse together easily, especially when the person is warning out of care for you.
+You can take their regret seriously without treating it as a prediction about your decision.

 The forum problem